RakhithJK/dotnet-vscode-csharp-wiki/Windows-Subsystem-for-Linux-[Work-In-Progress].md

 VERSION_CODENAME=xenial
 ```

-If the version of the installed Ubuntu is 14, use the following commands to install the new WSL.
+If the version of the installed Ubuntu is 14, run the following commands in a cmd to install the new WSL.

 ```
 lxrun /uninstall /full
 lxrun /install
 ```

-Goto [https://www.microsoft.com/net/core#linuxubuntu](https://www.microsoft.com/net/core#linuxubuntu) follow the instructions to install dotnet core in WSL.
+Go to [https://www.microsoft.com/net/core#linuxubuntu](https://www.microsoft.com/net/core#linuxubuntu) follow the instructions to install dotnet core in WSL.

 ## Install the debugger